Ricotta Breakfast Sandwich

 Most mornings we have smoothies, but occasionally I’ll get a hankering for something more filling that still takes less than ten minutes to make.

-This sandwich is that thing.
+This Ricotta Breakfast Sandwich is that thing.
 It’s not really even a sandwich.
 It’s more of an egg-on-toast situation, but I like to think of it as an open-faced sandwich.

 Anyway, it’s wonderfully filling and easy-breezy to make.

 1) Toast English muffin and spread on a good layer of ricotta cheese.